 This is an important step before your contractors deliver and install your modular home.
 First, you should clear the site of all barriers and obstructions such as boulders, power lines, and trees.
 These can pose a hindrance to a trailer or crane while accessing the foundation location.

 You should inspect the route of travel to the site.
 The clearances for the transport of a mobile home structure are:

 - All the approaches to bridges, exits, and underpasses should be wide and long enough to allow a 75 feet transporter or tractor-trailer.

-Manufacturers can work with your builder and the traffic control officials of the locality to solve any issues and difficulties in the transportation and travel requirements.
-In heavily populated areas may need special traffic control allowances for the transport of the modular home parts.
+Manufacturers can work with your builder and the traffic control officials of your locality to resolve any issues with transportation.
+In heavily populated areas, you may need special traffic control allowances for the transport of your modular home.

 Besides that, the installation site should have two 30’x60’ cleared areas to be used by the crane.
 These areas should have easy access from the nearby road.
 It is better to ensure that the driveway is level as this can help you to avoid damages to the home on delivery.

 The site should also have two areas near to each other and one area should have a common boundary with the foundation.
 This area will support the crane and it should be reasonably level and the soil should be undistributed or well compacted.